-To help combat this lack of donor enthusiasm, there is an effort to allow people to receive compensation, proposed at $3,000, for donating to a marrow transplant.
+To help combat the lack of donor enthusiasm, there is an effort to allow people to receive compensation, for donating to a marrow transplant.
 It just hasn’t resulted in change on the federal level.

 What’s the fear in letting people make money from bone marrow?
-People at the National Marrow Donor Program say that it would create a bad pool of donors–those that would lie about their health and behaviors.
+People at the National Marrow Donor Program suggest that it would create a bad pool of donors–those that would lie about their health and behaviors.
 They have some other reasons as well for not wanting this change.

 Other Ways to Donate Your “Body”